Andrew Everett and Trevor Lee: Southside Wrestling Entertainment (2015)

+All American Wrestling (2016)

+Everett and Lee's first match as a team in All American Wrestling (AAW) took place at United We Stand on July 23, 2016, where they lost to Johnny Gargano and Tommaso Ciampa.
+After a few matches in AAW, Everett and Lee achieved major success by defeating Best in the World (Davey Vega and Mat Fitchett) to win the AAW Tag Team Championship at Windy City Classic XII.
+However, they did not defend the titles after the title win and were stripped off the titles on March 10, 2017.

+Total Nonstop Action Wrestling (2015–2017)

+Everett and Lee both debuted as singles competitors in the X Division in Total Nonstop Action Wrestling (TNA) in 2015.
+They first teamed in TNA at a live event during the Road To Bound for Glory Tour on October 2, where they unsuccessfully challenged The Wolves (Davey Richards and Eddie Edwards) for the TNA World Tag Team Championship.
+However, they remained in singles competition on television.

-On the February 2, 2016, episode of Impact Wrestling, Trevor Lee defeated Tigre Uno to win the TNA X Division Championship with the help from his new manager Gregory Shane Helms.
-During his reigns, he successfully retain his title against Tigre Uno, Eddie Edwards and DJZ.
-On the April 19 episode of Impact Wrestling, Andrew Everett interrupt a match between Lee, Eddie Edwards and DJZ, helping Lee, forming The Helms Dynasty.
+On the February 2, 2016, episode of Impact Wrestling, Lee defeated Tigre Uno to win the TNA X Division Championship, with the help from his new manager Gregory Shane Helms.
+During his reigns, he successfully retained his title against Tigre Uno, Eddie Edwards and DJZ.
+On the April 19 episode of Impact Wrestling, Everett interrupted a match between Lee, Eddie Edwards and DJZ, helping Lee, forming The Helms Dynasty.
 On the May 17 episode of Impact Wrestling, The Helms Dynasty faced the team of Edwards and DJZ in a losing effort.
-On June 12 at Slammiversary, Lee lost the X Division Championship to Edwards, ending his reign at 155 days.
+At May Mayhem, Lee defended the X Division Championship in an Ultimate X match against Edwards, DJZ and Everett, with the latter competing to assist Lee in retaining the title.
+Lee retained the title after interference by Helms.
+However, on June 12 at Slammiversary, Lee lost the X Division Championship to Edwards in a four-way match, involving Everett and DJZ, ending his reign at 155 days.

-On the October 6 episode of Impact Wrestling, The Helms Dynasty would team with Marshe Rockett in the first Team X Gold match losing against DJZ, Mandrews and Braxton Sutter.
-On the November 24 episode of Impact Wrestling, The Helms Dynasty and Rockett would team up once more in a losing effort in a Team X Gold triple threat elimination match, going up against Team Go for Broke (DJZ, Mandrews and Braxton Sutter) and Decay and Rockstar Spud, where the winning team would receive #1 contendership for the X Division Championship.
+On the October 6 episode of Impact Wrestling, The Helms Dynasty would team with Marshe Rockett in the first Team X Gold match, losing against DJZ, Mandrews and Braxton Sutter.
+On the November 24 episode of Impact Wrestling, The Helms Dynasty and Rockett would team up once more in a losing effort in a Team X Gold triple threat elimination match, going up against Team Go for Broke (DJZ, Mandrews and Braxton Sutter) and Decay and Rockstar Spud, where the winning team would become #1 contenders for the X Division Championship.
 During a TNA taping Lee defeated DJZ to win the TNA X Division Championship for the second time.
 On February 9, 2017, Everett was attacked by Lee and Helms, ending the team.